St Anselm's School, Bakewell

 S. Anselm's Preparatory School is a private school located in Bakewell, Derbyshire, in the heart of the Peak District.
-Founded in 1888.
-Winner of the Tatler Schools Guide title: Prep School of the Year 2021, it offers flexi, weekly and full boarding for pupils aged 3–13.
+It offers flexi, weekly and full boarding for pupils aged 3–13.

 History

 S Anselm's was founded in 1888 by William Storrs Fox.
 In the first years it was a boys' boarding preparatory school.
 Storrs Fox was a graduate of Cambridge and a naturalist.
 He quickly established the reputation of the school.
 He took as a motto for the school 'Esse quam videri' (to be, rather than to seem).
 Already after a year he constructed an aviary in the school garden.
+In 2023 it was announced that S.Anselm's will join the Birkdale family of schools.

+In March 2025, it was announced that the school would close at the end of the 2025 year.
+It was later reported, in May 2025, that the school would be saved.
+The school is now independent with a new interim head in place for the September 2025 term.